vpinball/pinmame/README.md

 ## What is it?

-PinMAME emulates the hardware found in almost every solid state pinball machine created from the mid 1970's through 2014.
+PinMAME emulates the hardware found in almost every solid state pinball machine created from the mid 1970's through 2014 (around 750 unique Pinball machines and many more clones/revisions, overall more than 2500 sets).
 Currently, the following pinball hardware is emulated:

 Williams/Bally WPC, Williams/Bally System 11, Williams System 9, Williams System 7,
 Williams System 6, Williams System 4, Williams System 3,